wso2/docs-is/en/asgardeo/docs/tutorials/auth-users-into-flutter-apps.md

   }
   ```

-Here’s how the flow works in more detail:
+Here's how the flow works in more detail:

 - [AuthorizationTokenRequest](https://pub.dev/documentation/flutter_appauth_platform_interface/latest/flutter_appauth_platform_interface/AuthorizationTokenRequest-class.html) is created by passing the `clientId`, `redirectUrl`, `discoveryUrl`, and `scopes`.